 If you prefer carrying your water in a hydration reservoir, the Discovery 30 has an internal hydration pocket including hooks to hang your reservoir so it doesn’t tip over.
 The pocket is also sized narrow to keep the reservoir upright.
 There is one hydration port at the center top of the pack, enabling the drinking tube to be attached to either shoulder strap using elastic keeper straps.

 For longer trips or more challenging loads, the Discovery 30 has two tiers of external compression straps on the side that you can lash gear to, like a sleeping pad or small tent, in addition to rear ice axe/trekking pole loops for carrying additional overnight or winter gear.
 There are also sufficient tie out points on the back of the pack that you could rig up you own external lashing using elastic cord, something I actually do quite often when carrying snowshoes in winter.

-I think the Discovery 30 makes a great day pack for both beginners and more advanced hikers who want a highly adjustable, well laid out pack for longer hikes and adventures.
-The pack carries superbly and close to the hips with a wide variety of loads, the top lid doesn’t flop over and pull the pack backwards when overloaded, there is a built in rain cover/pocket on the pack, and the front-pull hip belt provides for a superb fit.
+The Sierra Designs Discovery 30 Backpack makes a great day pack for both beginners and more advanced hikers who want a highly adjustable, well laid out pack for longer hikes and adventures.
+The pack carries superbly and close to the hips with a wide variety of loads, the top lid doesn’t flop over and pull the pack backwards when overloaded, there is a built-in rain cover/pocket on the pack, and the front-pull hip belt provides for a superb fit.
 Although it’s a tad heavier than I’d prefer (by 8-12 ounces) this pack is so comfortable that you won’t notice the extra weight, even on long day hikes with a heavily loaded pack.
 If you’re looking to buy a new day pack this year, I’d definitely recommend you take the Discovery 30 for a spin: this pack has a lot of really great features that make it a keeper.

 - Adjustable fit